vertigobr/vkpr-old/docs/stacks.md

         enabled: true
 ```

-To view more configuration, access the [documentation](https://github.com/hashicorp/vault-helm).
+To see more configurations, access the [documentation](https://github.com/hashicorp/vault-helm).

 ### Keycloak